-In order to promote the efficient and fair operation of the College and to avoid misunderstandings, complaints of favorites, supervision problems, security problems, morale problems, questions regarding academic achievement, and possible claims of sexual harassment, faculty are strictly prohibited from fraternizing with students, including but not limited to, dating, pursuing to date, and pursuing or having romantic or sexual relationships with students.
+To promote the efficient and fair operation of the College and to avoid misunderstandings, complaints of favoritism, supervision problems, security problems, morale problems, questions regarding academic achievement, and possible claims of sexual harassment, faculty are strictly prohibited from fraternizing with students, including but not limited to, dating, pursuing to date, and pursuing or having romantic or sexual relationships with students.
 Faculty who violate this policy will be subject to discipline, up to and including termination of employment.

-1.40 SEVERANCE POLICIES
+1.40 SEPARATION POLICIES